We know it's not always possible to have time to go to your favorite store to play Magic. In fact, there isn't always a store close by.

 What is the difference between Magic Arena and MTGO?

-economyand the ways to acquire new cards.
+The main difference between the two is the economy and the ways to acquire new cards.
 In addition, there is also a difference between the available formats.

 Magic: the Gathering Online (MTGO) was the first virtual platform created to play Magic, with its own currency system and in-game commerce and buy cards as if they were real.
 It is only available for PC and to purchase an “official account”, there is a fee of 5 dollars.

-Magic Arenais a free to play platform, with a card acquisition system similar to other online games, through Boosters that can be purchased with in-game currencies, achieved through daily missions, tournament prizes and the like. .
+Magic Arena is a free to play platform, with a card acquisition system similar to other online games, through Boosters that can be purchased with in-game currencies, achieved through daily missions, tournament prizes and the like. .
 It is also possible to buy “gems”, another type of currency, with your credit card.

 Game economy and card acquisition